rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 8. If OK, add the following in */etc/rc.local*, right above `exit 0`:

         :::text
-        sleep 2
         su - pi -c /home/pi/sendEmailOnStartup.sh &
-        echo "So you know... ($(date))" | mail -s "Rpi turned on" me@domain & exit 0
+        sleep 5
+        exit 0

     Don't forget to change the path if need be.
 You user might not be *pi*.
 Reboot to make sure it worked.

-That way, every time your Raspberry Pi gets turned on, you will receive two emails using two different methods.
-Normally, the one sent using `mail` will have a different date (more accurate).
+# Send email automatically on startup with `sendmail`

+Add the following in */etc/rc.local*, right above `exit 0`:

+        :::text
+        echo "So you know... ($(date))" | mail -s "Rpi turned on" me@domain & sleep 5
+        exit 0

+Now, read the section right below.

 # Configure a local SMTP email server